Pricing

 Key Changes in Trade Policy

-• A flat 10% tariff may be applied to all products manufactured in China, based on the sale price rather than the cost of goods (currently on pause)
+• A flat tariff of 20% may be applied to all Country of Origin China products.
+Based on the sale price and not the cost of goods.

 • The De Minimis exemption for Origin of China products was eliminated at the start of February but then that decision was paused on February 8th.

-• These changes, if realized, will lead to increased costs of goods sold (COGS) for affected brands
+• These changes will lead to increased costs of goods sold (COGS) for affected brands

 • The previous strategy of using foreign 3PLs to process Chinese goods before shipping to the U.S. is no longer a viable or stable solution